THE VERIBANC RATING SYSTEM

 DATA THAT VERIBANC USES

 All federally-insured commercial banks and credit unions, by law, must make certain financial records available to federal bank regulatory agencies such as the OCC, FRB, FDIC and the National Credit Union Administration ("NCUA").
 The data must be provided to these agencies at specified intervals, usually quarterly.
 VERIBANC, Inc. has taken the portions of this information which are released to the public periodically by such agencies and has assembled a database that considers every financial institution operating under federal deposit insurance.
-This includes approximately 12,000 depository institutions.
+This includes less than 10,000 depository institutions.

 A Warning Signal - If VERIBANC’s rating system produces a high rating in the color code but confers a low score in the star classification, a warning signal exists.
 In such a case, the color code indicates the institution’s reported basic financials appear strong but the star classification projects some possible deficiencies in other areas.
 Since the two parts of the rating system examine different criteria, the full color and star rating often hints about the specific nature of an institution’s problems.